gitlabhq/gitlab-runner/docs/install/linux-repository.md

 If you want to use our package, you should manually set the source of the package.
 The best way is to add the pinning configuration file.

-If you do this, the next update of the Runner's package - whether it will be done manually or automatically - will be done using the same source:
+If you do this, the next update of the GitLab Runner package - whether it will be done manually or automatically - will be done using the same source:

 ```shell